 Figure 1.
 The affected area considered in this study.
 The figure shows accumulated rainfall over July 13-15 and the most severely flooded areas in red.
 Sources: Copernicus Emergency Management Services (2021) and the E-OBS dataset (Cornes et al., 2018).

-Critical infrastructure is often considered to be the backbone of a well-functioning society (Hall et al., 2016), particularly eminent during natural hazards and disasters.
+35 Critical infrastructure CI is often considered to be the backbone of a well-functioning society (Hall et al., 2016), which is particularly eminent during natural hazards and disasters.
 For instance, failure of electricity or telecommunication services immediately causes disruptions in the day-to-day functioning of people and businesses, including those outside the directly affected area.
-Despite the (academic) agreement that failure of infrastructure systems may cause (large-scale) societal disruptions (Garschagen and Sandholz, 2018; Hallegatte et al., 2019; Fekete and Sandholz, 2021), empirical evidence on the impacts of extreme weather events on these systems is still limited.
+Despite the (academic) agreement that failure of infrastructure systems may cause (large-scale) societal disruptions 40 (Garschagen and Sandholz, 2018; Hallegatte et al., 2019; Fekete and Sandholz, 2021), empirical evidence on the impacts of extreme weather events on these systems is still limited.
 This Brief Communication provides an overview of the observed flood impacts to large-scale infrastructure systems during the 2021 mid-July western European flood event, and how reconstruction of these large-scale systems has progressed.
-Some observations are put in perspective of academic literature that modeled similar impacts.
-We conclude with a vision on moving forward in critical infrastructure risk modeling, based on the large-scale form this auteum quant.
+SomeNext, we highlight how some of these observations are put in perspective of compare to academic literature that modeled similar impacts, modelling approaches.
+We conclude with a vision suggestions on moving forward in critical infrastructureCI risk modelingmodelling, based on the lessons learned from this extreme event.
 45 the lessons learned from this extreme event.